 Skunk Cabbage

-(Symplocarpus foetidus)

-The first native flower of spring, it appears in March.
-Found in wet seeps and around wetlands, its flowers can generate heat; their colour and warmth attract beetle and fly pollinators.
+(Symplocarpus foetidus) The first native flower of spring, it appears in March.
+Found in wet seeps and around wetlands, its flowers can generate heat; their colour and warmth attract beetle and fly pollingtors.

-Early Saxifrage

-(Saxifraga virginiensis)

-Look for this small spring-flowering species along trail-side slopes.
-It has clusters of terminal white flowers with small egg-shaped leaves at the base of the plant.
+attract beetle and fly pollinators.
+Early Saxifrage (Saxifraga virginiensis) Look for this small spring-flowering species along trail-side slopes.
+It has clusters of terminal white flowers with small egg-shaped leaves at the base

 White Waterlily

 (Nymphaea odorata)

 This fragrant flower and wetland icon has returned to the valley ponds.
 Its revitalization is a result of our wetland restoration program, Project Paradise.
 It's also a PlantWatch species.

 Blue-stemmed Goldenrod

-(Solidago caesia)

 A late-summer flowering forest plant, named for its bluish stem.
 This two-foot tall goldenrod is one of eight species of goldenrod found on the property.

+Royal Botanical Gardens

+Mission

-Royal Botanical Gardens Mission We dedicate our expertise in horticulture, conservation, science and education to connect people, plants and place for the purpose of nurturing and preserving healthy growing life on our planet.
-Canada's Biodiversity Hot Spot Royal Botanical Gardens' 1,100 hectares is dominated by nature sanctuaries enveloping the western end of Lake Ontario.
+We dedicate our expertise in horticulture, conservation, science and education to connect people, plants and place for the purpose of nurturing and preserving healthy growing life on our planet.

+Canada's Biodiversity Hot Spot

+Royal Botanical Gardens' 1,100 hectares is dominated by nature sanctuaries enveloping the western end of Lake Ontario.
 These form a Nodal Park within the Niagara Escarpment World Biosphere Reserve (UNESCO) and the heart of the Cootes to Escarpment Ecopark System.
 With more than 750 native plant species, 277 types of migratory birds, 37 mammal species, 14 reptile species, 9 amphibian species and 68 species of Lake Ontario fish, the area is an important contributor to ecosystems that span international borders.

-Trail Conditions The 27 kilometres of trail includes packed earth, crushed stone, asphalt and boardwalks; some sections are steep and hilly.
+Trail Conditions

+Nature Trails are classed as Wilderness Trails.
+Trails defined as "hilly" have elevation changes of 20m with grades in sections of 20%.
+Trails are generally 2m wide expect for "Narrow" trails that are 1m wide and have cross slopes of <5% for drainage.
 Trails are not plowed or sandy during the winter.
 During spring thaws and after rains earthen trails become muddy.
 Please take appropriate caution.

 LIABILITY RBG assumes no responsibility for loss of or damage to property, personal injury or mishap.
 All activities are at the risk of the participant.
 Our parking lots are not monitored.
 Do not leave any valuables in your car.

+Volunteer

-Volunteer Volunteers help us on our trails and in our natural lands in a wide variety of ways.
-If you're interested in learning more about our conservation, trail ambassadors, TrailWatchers or bird census teams, we'd love to hear from you. rbg.ca/volunteer PlantWatch Join a national volunteer effort to help monitor our changing climate.
-The PlantWatch program enables citizen scientists to get involved by recording flowering times and reporting these dates to researchers. plantwatch.ca Learn More Guided educational outings are offered year-round and include everything from wildflower walks to birdwatching and photography workshops.
+Volunteers help us on our trails and in our natural lands in a wide variety of ways.
+If you're interested in learning more about our conservation, trail ambassadors, TrailWatchers or bird census teams, we'd love to hear from you. rbg.ca/ volunteer

+Learn More

+Guided educational outings are offered year-round and include everything from wildflower walks to birdwatching and photography workshops.
 External groups charging for independently guided tours must register with RBG and are subject to our self-guided admission rate.
 For information call 905-527-1158, ext.
 270.

-MAPKEY LÉGENDE

-Roads Routes

-Rail Lines Voies ferrées

-Gravel or Paved Trails Sentiers en gravier ou revêtus

-Sentiers en terre battue